 When to Consider Ergonomic Updates

-The Occupational Safety and Health Administration (OSHA) requires that industry tasks be “designed to limit ergonomic risk exposure.”
-But is this a once and done plan?
 In an industry where technology is improving and standards & regulations are becoming increasingly comprehensive, ergonomics has its place in continuous development.
 Continuous development at its core is an ever-evolving practice; a cycle that never ends.
 When considering ergonomic changes and requirements, we can see it necessitates constant review and consideration.

 Ergonomics should promote both safety and efficiency, according to Merriam Webster’s dictionary.
-Meanwhile, the National Library of Medicine ties ergonomics to the psycho-social influence it has on productivity and how the worker interacts with their job.

 When should you be giving consideration to ergonomics in your department?
+The National Library of Medicine connects ergonomics to its effects on productivity.
+It also looks at how workers interact with their jobs.

 Anytime and place where an employee interacts with their work and department in a manual capacity provides an opportunity to improve ergonomics.
 In this post, we will categorize our opportunities as proactive and reactive instances.
 Neither one is right nor wrong.
 Both, however, do position you to plan for future growth.